 Roots & Wildflowers

 Tucked away in her grandmothers back garden, Roots & Wildflowers took bloom in the spring of 2017.
 We are an urban micro flower farm and e-commerce florist that specializes in vibrant nontraditional fresh cut flowers.
-Each day we harvest only the best of what is blooming and handcraft design them for you and greater Durham Regions enjoyment.
+We grow our own cut flowers, and source the best of what is currently blooming seasonally from the amazing community of local flower farmers in Ontario and ethical growers abroad, then handcraft design them for you and greater Durham Regions enjoyment.
 Roots & Wildflowers is owned and operated by Kirsten Katinas, a native of Ajax, a former graphic designer, photographer and passionate farmer-florist.
 Kirsten brings a background in design and floristry, as well as a passion for local sustainable flowers to her work.
-Kirsten has studied floral design and flower farming at Floret, one of the nations leading farmer-florist operations.
+Kirsten has studied floral design and flower farming at Floret, one of the nations leading farmer-florist operations

 Kirsten is the Roots & Wildflowers founder, she is the passion and heart behind the flowers.
 She oversees all operations at the micro farm; from planning, soil health, planting, up keep, harvest, design, and delivery.
-She is also the head floral artist, creating new designs and stunning arrangements with the flowers she grows.
+She is also the head floral artist, creating new designs and stunning arrangements with the flowers she grows or locally sources.
 Flowers are her favourite art medium.
-When she’s not tending to the garden or playing with flowers, you can find her behind the camera lens, writing, cuddling with her two Himalayan cats River & Willow, or playing with her Wirehaired Pointing Griffon Sylvie.
+When she’s not tending to the garden or playing with flowers, you can find her behind the camera lens, writing, cuddling with her two Himalayan cats River & Willow, or playing fetch with her Wirehaired Pointing Griffon Sylvie.

 THE INSPIRATION BEHIND ROOTS & WILDFLOWERS